5 Things You Should Know About Eating Disorders: Advice From An Eating Disorder Therapist in Salt Lake City, Utah

-“I had no idea something was wrong,” or “She just hid it so well I didn’t even realize she was struggling,” or “She didn’t look like she had an eating disorder” are common statements that I hear from parents or loved ones of those that I work with.
+“I had no idea something was wrong,” or “She just hid it so well I didn’t even realize she was struggling,” or “She didn’t look like she had an eating disorder” are common statements that I hear from parents or loved ones of those that I work with in Salt Lake City, Utah.
 Parents have been adamant that their child can’t possibly have an eating disorder because they eat!
-Every day even!
+Every day, even!

 There are many preconceived and inaccurate beliefs about those with eating disorders, and there are some things that I wanna clear up for you.
-You deserve to know the truth and some do the people you have in your lives that are suffering and that we are completely oblivious to.
+You deserve to know the truth and some of the people you have in your lives that are suffering and that we are completely oblivious to, and how eating disorder therpy in Salt Lake City, Utah can help.

 1. Those with eating disorders or disordered eating are masters at keeping their disorders a secret.